Numerically Stable Softmax and Cross Entropy

 \]

-Roughly speaking, cross entropy measures the similarity between two probability distributions, so in the context of machine learning, we use cross entropy as a loss function where:
+Roughly speaking, cross entropy measures the similarity of two probability distributions.
+In the context of neural networks, it's common to use cross entropy as a loss function for classification problems where:

 - \(p\) is a one-hot encoded vector of our label, that is a probability vector that assigns 100% probability to the position \(y\) (our label for the correct class): \(p_i = \begin{cases} 1 & i = y \\ 0 & i \neq y \end{cases}\)